ZiaCheemaGit/pc-one/README.md

 We will have a project in which there will be a complete end to end design which could be directly dumped on an FPGA.
 For this project currently I am using Digilent Nexys3 but you can use any FPGA.
-Even, I myself will switch to another board.
+Even, I myself will switch to another board because Nexys3 is a very small FPGA for this project.
 You just need a constraint file to port any project from one FPGA board to another one .
 Connect a mouse, a keyboard and a vga display to the FPGA and PC will be alive.
 The custom written OS will be linux inspired but obviously very small in comparison.
 That OS will be tailored to pc-one only and focus on getting max performance out of the custom made system.